How do I know about an easement vs right of way?

 As part of all Purchase and Sale agreements that we write, there is a legal description as well as a title search date.
 When you buy a home and as part of the title search, your lawyer will come across various registered instruments on the property.

 An instrument is something registered on title.
 Sometimes we find that it’s as simple as a previous sale or transfer, or a survey.
 Or, sometimes it outlines an easement or right of way.

-It’s worth noting that in many cases, we see both easements and right of ways on older homes.
+It’s worth noting that in many cases, we see both easements and right of ways when buying an older home.
 This could be because urban planning wasn’t as organized as it is today.

 We see easements far more often than we see right of ways.
-Depending on who they are registered in favour of, easements and right-of-Ways are two such instruments which should be investigated in further detail.
+Easements and right-of-Ways are two such instruments you should investigate in further detail.